 Now it’s time to see the entire function and how we call it.

-We use the WriteLogFile() as show in the code snippet bellow.
+WriteLogFile() as shown in the code snippet below.

 Note: We use logging when the _LOG preprocessor directive is set, otherwise we don't, and the way this code is organized ensures that the version where _LOG isn't turned on, won't contain all log messages in the binary executable, since sometimes we don't want these messages to be published but only be used internally.